varundataquest/Indus-Valley-Text-Analysis/README.md

  This uses pickled csv, and runs language models and pickles language model output

  5) Run ICITTextAnalysis- Helpers and Tests -
- This uses picked csv,  and pickled language models and runs analysis Indus texts for Sign Fill-in
+ This uses picked csv,  and pickled language models and runs analysis Indus texts for Sign Fill-in.
+Contact Varun Venkatesh for this.